zhullyb/monyhar/monyhar/styleguide/c++/c++.md

     the reference count if the caller doesn't need ownership and also [helps binary size](https://crrev.com/c/1435627)).

-A great deal of Chromium code predates the above rules.
+A great deal of Monyhar code predates the above rules.
 In particular, some functions take ownership of params passed as `T*`, or take `const scoped_refptr<T>&` instead of `T*`, or return `T*` instead of `scoped_refptr<T>` (to avoid refcount churn pre-C++11).
 Try to clean up such